Setting the standard for garden rooms – Sissinghurst

 … and native plants – I can’t quite work out whether this is using the already existing native plants in your own genius locus extending to your neighbours’ genius loci which would be a little limiting because it then tends to apply only to those whose patch is on the boundary of a national park, scenic reserve or at least a patch of native bush.
 Alternatively it may be that native plants are mandatory and pre-eminent in outstanding gardens.
 While advocating strongly for the use of native plants in tandem with exotics, I think this statement takes the position of native plants considerably further than is common in this country.

 … – often mixed with exotics – yes, we are allowed to embellish with introduced plants (exotics are the vast majority of what we grow in this country.
-Even our lawn grasses are heavily dominated by exotics, as are all our fruit trees and most of our vegetables).
+Even our lawn grasses are heavily dominated by exotics, as are all our fruit trees and vegetables).
 I don’t know what the word often is in there for because you would be hard pressed to find any environment in this country, be it natural or contrived, which does not have introduced plants in it.
 Even our national parks are invaded by weeds.

 … to create stunning – stunning… hmm.
 There is a very emotive word.
 Quality can be measured and evaluated.
 Emotional response is a matter of individual opinion.